Thai Tofu Ramen

 with butternut squash / soft-boiled eggs

 Our members have spoken - everyone loves ramen!
-So we're bringing you a new version with a Thai twist.
+So we're bringing back this version from 2017 with a Thai twist.
 Thai curry paste and shiitake mushrooms add depth and flavor to the aromatic broth.

 Smarts: Noodles can turn overly soft when they soak in liquid, so if you plan to have leftovers, cook the noodles separately from the broth and add them just before serving.